Hyponatremia and Hypernatremia in the Emergency Department

 Definition

-• Often seen in elderly patients with dementia (unable to perform ADLs) → decreased water intake
+• Often seen in elderly patients with dementia (unable to perform ADLs) as a result of decreased water intake

 • Few symptoms until Na > 160 mEq/L